The total absolute curvature of submanifolds with singularities: Introduction

 \section{Introduction}

 We fix positive integers $n$ and $r$.
-We consider an oriented compact manifold of dimension $n$ and an immersion $f:M^n \to \R^{n+r}$ into $(n+r)$-dimensional Euclidean space $\R^{n+r}$.
-Let $B$ be the bundle of unit normal vectors and $G$ be the Lipschitz-Killing curvature of $f$ .
+We consider an oriented compact manifold $M^n$ of dimension $n$ and an immersion $f:M^n \to \R^{n+r}$ into $(n+r)$-dimensional Euclidean space $\R^{n+r}$.
+We denote by $B$ the bundle of unit normal vectors, and by $G$ the Lipschitz-Killing curvature of $f$.
 Then,